Threat intel isn’t only enrichments; it’s detections too.

 FAIL: Error found at line 1:5. no viable alternative at input 'badpattern'

-If you are trying to see if content in an Observed Data SDO matches an existing STIX Pattern you can use the CTI Pattern Matcher.
+If you are trying to see if content in an Observed Data SDO matches an existing STIX Pattern (i.e. you have detection coverage for it) you can use the CTI Pattern Matcher.

 Lets start by creating an Observed Data SDO, and two related SCOs;